 How do I check the status of my filing?

-You may return to your 1099 E-File account at the Intuit App Center and verify the status.
+You may return to your 1099 E-File account here and verify the status.

 Below are the list of statuses and what they mean:

-- Not Submitted: You haven't e-filed the Form 1099-MISC with the IRS.
+- Not Submitted: You have not e-filed Form 1099-MISC with the IRS.
 You can continue revising it.

-- Submitted: You have already e-filed the form to the IRS.
-At this point, you can't revise it through our service (if you need to revise it, you'll need to file a manual amendment).
+- Submitted: You have e-filed the form to the IRS.
+(If you need to revise it, you may need to file a manual amendment.
+Please use the IRS instructions and form.)

 Can I submit additional 1099s even after e-filing?

 Yes.
 You can add contractors and submit another batch of 1099 forms.
-Each transmission or batch will be charged seprately to your account.
+Each transmission or batch will be charged separately to your account.

 Can I manually file my 1099-Misc form?